oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Invalid CVSS
 <invalid-cvss>
-It MUST be tested that the given CVSS object is valid according to the referenced schema.
+It SHALL be tested that the given CVSS object is valid according to the referenced schema.

 The relevant paths for this test are: